5 reasons why commercial solar makes sense for businesses in 2023

 500 kW$2.10/W$1,050,000$735,000$220,500

-Note: These prices are variable depending on your business’s location, the equipment you select, and the type of system you install.
+Note: These prices will vary depending on your business’s location, the equipment you select, and the type of system you install.

 Commercial solar provides a great return on investment.
 According to the U.S. Energy Information Administration (EIA), in 2021, the average commercial building spent $650.04 on electricity (likely on par with most small-to-mid-sized-businesses).
-Over a year, this equates to $7,800 in operating expenses; over 20 years, your business will have spent $156,010 on energy costs.
+Over a year, this equates to $7,800 in operating expenses.
+Over 20 years, your business will spend about $156,010 on energy costs.

-So how big of a system do you need?
+How big of a system does your business need?
 Plugging in our numbers from above, we get:

-This gives us a system size of 44,704 Watts or about 45 kW.
-According to our table above, a 45 kW system costs about $39,150, when you account for the ITC and 5-year depreciation with MACRS.
+This gives us a system size of 44,704 W or about 45 kW.
+According to our table above, a 45 kW system costs about $39,150, including the ITC and five-year depreciation with MACRS.

 20-year savings = 20-year electricity costs ($156,010) * system offset (0.9) - upfront solar energy system cost including incentives ($39,150)